kr-colab/disperseNN2/docs/source/vignette.rst

 ==========================

-This vignette shows a complete pipeline for a small application of ``disperseNN2`` including instructions for the intermediate data-organizing steps.
+This vignette shows a complete pipeline for a small application of ``disperseNN2``.
 Some details referenced in the below vignette, e.g., descriptions of command line flags, are explained under :doc:`usage`.
 We recommend using a cluster node with 10s of CPUs and a GPU for the below analysis.